It sounds nuts, but a scientist says his team has made light go backward. And this is not a simple trick of mirrors.

 If you totally confused, don't worry.
 This reporter doesn't get it either.
 Nor do a lot of really smart scientists.

-Follow along with a
+Follow along with a graphic or animation.

 "I've had some of the world's experts scratching their heads over this one," says Robert Boyd, a professor of optics at the University of Rochester.
 "It's weird stuff."